 On her death, she left a sum of money and certain memorabilia to the public authorities of South Australia.
 This includes her autographs, a facsimile of her own directions for her funeral, a personal pocket handkerchief, envelopes of autographs of the late members of the Royal family, letters of George IV, autographs of various crowned heads of Europe, letters of the Duke of Wellington and a letter of Lord Nelson’s to the Duke of Clarence, autographs of King William IV, letters written to her by European sovereigns, two cameos of King William IV and Queen Adelaide, several volumes of books bearing her autograph or her Royal Arms.
 Her funeral directions required that she be carried to her grave by sailors “in peace, and free from pomp and vanity.”

-Footnote: In Adelaide, South Australia, a bronze statue of Queen Adelaide by sculptor Lindsay Daen stands proudly in the foyer of the Town Hall.
+Footnote [updated as per Sharon’s comment below]: In Adelaide, South Australia, a bronze statue of Queen Adelaide by sculptor Lindsay Daen stands proudly in the foyer of the Town Hall.
 It was unveiled in 1980.
-The Queen Adelaide Club provides an exclusive social club for women, and each year the city celebrates Queen Adelaide’s birthday (August 13) with a tea party held in the Queen Adelaide Room of the Town Hall.
+The Queen Adelaide Club provides an exclusive social club for women.
+Meanwhile, each year the Queen Adelaide Society Inc celebrates Queen Adelaide’s birthday (August 13) with a tea party held in the Queen Adelaide Room of the Town Hall.
 Everyone who bears the name ‘Adelaide’ is invited to attend as an honoured guest.